Performance CDI for China Gas/ Grubee/ Happy Times Engine

 CDI

-I made my own CDI unit by copying the design of the KDX200 CDI and modifying it for the Grubee engine.
-That, in combination with a motorcycle high voltage ignition coil, I improved the spark strength and now have an ignition system that advances and then retards the timing as revs are increased. (see video)
+I made my own CDI unit by copying the design of the KDX200 CDI and modifying it for the motorized bicycle engine.
+That, in combination with a motorcycle high voltage ignition coil, improved the spark strength and now I have an ignition system that advances and then retards the timing as revs are increased. (see video)

 Stock timing is a max of 33°BTDC. (see video + graph below) The Jaguar CDI timing curve depends on the jumper settings that you select but remains similar to the KDX curve.
-Here is a graph comparing these CDI's: stock Grubee, Jaguar CDI, RM250:
+Here is a graph comparing these CDI's: stock, Jaguar CDI, RM250:

 3 CDI graphs